digitsensitive/chip8-wasm/README.md

-# A CHIP-8 interpreter (and virtual machine) written in C++ with SDL2 and WebAssembly
+# A CHIP-8 interpreter (and virtual machine) written in C++17 with SDL2 and WebAssembly

 This project was created to deal with the creation of an interpreter in more detail and to use [WebAssembly](https://webassembly.org) for the first time.